Guru-codes07/process-deep-drive/learning/journal.md

 As now i am familiar with the basic functions , i am thinking of implementing them and build something but as i am kinda cooked nowadays so it will take time to learn and build something from scratch.

+# Implementaions
+Gotta implement something that i have learned in some kind of minor project or via something else.